ParinazSetayeshgar/Vue3-Iran-Weather-Report/README.md

 Vue3-country-region-select library is used for creating dropdown menu of regions.

+Normlize-text library is used for normilizing name of regions to get proper API respond.
+Also some changes will be made to few names of regions according to names which API support by switch-case statements in changeRegionName method of citiesMenu.vue component.

 For ruuning the project:
 1) Clone the project.
 1) Install packages in dependency section of package.json file.